Scissor-tailed Flycatchers are spectacular and widespread along the Upper Texas Coast. Photo: Stéphane Moniotte

 The migrants alone would draw birdwatchers to this area, but amazingly there’s more: nearby pine woods and cypress swamps are home to some of North America’s most sought-after breeding birds.
 Texas and Louisiana in April are simply full of birds.

-Days 2-6: We’ll leave the morning of Day 2 for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
+Days 3-6: After searching for Bachman’s Sparrows early this morning and perhaps more searching for warblers, we’ll leave Jasper for Winnie, our base for explorations of the Upper Texas and Louisiana coasts.
 These days will be varied and, we hope, spectacular.
 The central focus will be Sabine Woods and High Island, celebrated landbird migrant traps but ones that require special weather to produce a major fall of birds.
 If we’re lucky, cuckoos, thrushes, vireos, warblers of 25 or more species, tanagers, buntings, and orioles will fill these small woods and provide a memorable birdwatching experience.

 Day 7: After a final full day in the field on the Upper Texas Coast, we’ll return to Houston.
 Night in Houston.